AdguardTeam/AdguardForWindows/README.md

 <a id="beta-tester"></a>
 ### How to become a beta tester?

-You can submit an application to participate in AdGuard for Android beta-testing program.
+You can submit an application to participate in AdGuard for Windows beta-testing program.
 All necessary information on this topic can be found on the [dedicated page](https://adguard.com/beta.html).

 <a id="our-plans"></a>
 ## Our plans

-To see the 'big picture', to watch current progress and to get an idea of approximate dates for upcoming AdGuard for Android releases, see this page: https://github.com/AdguardTeam/AdguardForAndroid/milestones
+To see the 'big picture', to watch current progress and to get an idea of approximate dates for upcoming AdGuard for Windows releases, see this page: https://github.com/AdguardTeam/AdguardForWindows/milestones